Fourier inversion theorem: Conditions on the function

 When used in physics and engineering, the Fourier inversion theorem is often used under the assumption that everything "behaves nicely".
 In mathematics such heuristic arguments are not permitted, and the Fourier inversion theorem includes an explicit specification of what class of functions is being allowed.
 However, there is no "best" class of functions to consider so several variants of the Fourier inversion theorem exist, albeit with compatible conclusions.

 Schwartz functions

-The Fourier inversion theorem holds for all Schwartz functions (roughly speaking, smooth functions that decay quickly and whose derivatives all decay quickly).
+The Fourier inversion theorem holds for all Schwartz functions (roughly speaking, smooth functions that decay quickly and whose derivatives of all orders decay quickly).
 This condition has the benefit that it is an elementary direct statement about the function (as opposed to imposing a condition on its Fourier transform), and the integral that defines the Fourier transform and its inverse are absolutely integrable.
 This version of the theorem is used in the proof of the Fourier inversion theorem for tempered distributions (see below).